KDE/documentation-develop-kde-org/content/hig/layout/units.md

 PPI / DPI Independent Pixels
 ----------------------------

-A DPI independet pixel is scaled to look uniform on any screen regardless of its DPI.
+A DPI independent pixel is scaled to look uniform on any screen regardless of its DPI.
 A lot of platforms, eg iOS, Android, the web, replaced the old physical px with a DPI px.
 So most of the time you read about pixel/px they're most likely talking about DPI independent